802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Introduction

-In such circumstances, network simulations are imminent solutions to obtain a setup that is computationally tractable by making some simplifying assumptions.
+In such circumstances, when acquiring ground truth is too expensive and time-consuming, network simulations seem to be effective solutions to achieve a close to reality setup that is computationally tractable.
 In the research community, many wireless networks are evaluated using discrete event simulators like OMNeT++ \cite{Ref55,Ref62,Ref64}.
 Although having worked with other simulation frameworks such as NS3 and OPNET, we found OMNeT++/INET the most appropriate wireless network simulators for our research purposes.
-Besides the well-structured framework and user-friendly IDE that facilitate analysis and results acquirement, OMNeT++/INET provides an adequate set of modules supporting physical and radio models for 802.11 that perfectly meet our requirements for this project.
+Besides the well-structured framework and user-friendly IDE that facilitate analysis and data gathering, OMNeT++/INET provides an adequate set of modules supporting physical and radio models for 802.11 that perfectly meet our requirements for this project.

 In our previous papers \cite{Ref23,Ref24} we utilized RADIUS authentication log data collected at the hotspot of the Faculty of Engineering of the University of Porto (FEUP).
-The trace data consists of the daily summary of the connections between hundreds of APs and their corresponding wireless stations.
-In \cite{AnisaJournal} we deployed a real testbed in small scale with one AP and 6 STAs using FreeRADIUS server, and generated a number of anomalies in a controlled environment for experimental purposes.
-In this work we simulate a mini WLAN with 2 APs and 16 STAs and set up several anomalous cases, including the previous ones in \cite{AnisaJournal} and some new anomalies.
-We further evaluate our HMM model formerly proposed in \cite{Ref24} and \cite{AnisaJournal} with the simulation results.
+The trace data consisted of the daily summary of the connections between hundreds of APs and their corresponding wireless stations.
+In \cite{Ref68} we deployed a real testbed in small scale with one AP and 6 STAs using FreeRADIUS server, and generated a number of anomalies in a controlled environment for experimental purposes.
+In the current work we simulate a more extended WLAN with 5 APs and 30 STAs and set up several anomalous cases, including the previous ones in \cite{Ref68} and some new anomalies.
+We further improve our Hidden Markov Model (HMM) formerly proposed in \cite{Ref24} and \cite{Ref68} by integrating it with the concept of Universal Background Model (UBM).
+The simulation data are then utilized to evaluate HMM and HMM-UBM models and compare the anomaly detection results with baseline approaches (RawData and PCA).

-The key steps of the work include: 1) Conduct 802.11 wireless network simulation in OMNeT++/INET to resemble normal and anomalous scenarios.
-2) Reiterate the simulations with different seeds to provide miscellaneous replicates.
-3) Extract the simulation results, and convert them to sequential data.
-4) Build HMM models from the prepared data set and apply the proposed anomaly detection algorithm.
-5) Calculate the detection rate and evaluate the model based on the normal and anomalous periods.
+The key steps of the present work include: 1) Conducting 802.11 wireless network simulation in OMNeT++/INET to resemble normal and anomalous scenarios.
+2) Reiterating the simulations with different seeds to provide miscellaneous replicates.
+3) Extracting the wireless users' data, and converting it to AP usage data.
+4) Building HMM and HMM-UBM models from the prepared dataset.
+5) Applying the proposed anomaly detection algorithms.
+6) Calculating the detection rate and sensitivity for evaluate purposes.

+Regarding the anomaly detection techniques we analyze three main approaches: 1) detection of anomalous time-series in a database of time-series, 2) recognition of anomalous patterns, and 3) detection of anomalous points within a given time-series.